 Much of the success of the festival depends on the productions on the main stages, and their performances being spectacular.
-We had a chance to hear from Tristan Szylobryt, from Light&Day Design and Julien Ferreiro, wysiwyg expert about how they pulled together such a massive show, what gear did they use, if they encountered any issues and what were the resolutions to these.
+We had a chance to hear from Tristan Szylobryt of Light&Day Design, and Julien Ferreiro, wysiwyg expert, about how they pulled together such a massive show, what gear they used, any issues they encountered and their respective solutions.

 The two main StageCo stages host performances by famous artists this year such as: Deftones, Bullet for my Valentine, Alice in Chains, Body Count, StoneSour, Steven Wilson, Meshuggah, Europe, Hollywood Vampire, Megadeth, Nightwish; and special headliner performances by Judas Priest, Parkway Drive, Avenged Sevenfold, Marilyn Manson, A Perfect Circle and Iron Maiden.

-For Main Stage 1, the main lighting trusses are moved throughout the night according to the performance schedule for the next day.
+For Main Stage 1, the main lighting trusses are moved throughout the night according to the performance scheduled for the next day.

-A variety fixtures were used to give a heavy-metal classic look to the stage:
+A variety of fixtures were used to give a classic heavy-metal look to the stage: